Giwan/mytoori-blog/src/posts/2018-11-11-react-instead-of-jsp/index.md

 ---
-path: "/react-instead-of-jsp"
+path: "/react-server-pages"
 date: "2018-11-11"
-title: "React instead of JSP"
+title: "React Server Pages"
 image: ""
 author: "Giwan Persaud"
 published: true
 ---

-React can replace Java Server Pages (JSP), handlebarJS, etc. as a templating language.
+React can replace Java Server Pages (JSP), handlebarJS, etc. as a templating language on the server.
 There are various reasons why might want this.
 Re-using knowledge you already have for example.

 Recently I had to work on a project that required JSP (Java Server Pages).
-My knowledge of JSP is pretty poor and so instead of JSP, I wondered if it would be possible to just use react on the server.
+My knowledge of JSP is pretty poor and so instead of JSP, I wondered if it would be possible to just use React on the server.

 ## The concept

-The idea is that react would be executed on the server, resulting in pure html and css, that would then be sent to the client.
+The idea is that react would be executed on the server, resulting in pure HTML and CSS, that is then sent to the client.
-In reality react would simply be used where otherwise something like [handlebars.js](https://handlebarsjs.com/) or [ejs](https://github.com/tj/ejs) would be used.
+In reality react is simply used where otherwise something like [handlebars.js](https://handlebarsjs.com/) or [ejs](https://github.com/tj/ejs) is used.

 ## The Benefits